moodlehq/moodle-mod_newmodule/README.txt

 * Unzip the archive and read this file

 * Rename the newmodule/ folder to the name of your module (eg "widget").
-  The module folder MUST be lower case.
+  The module folder MUST be lower case and can't contain underscores.
 You should check the CVS contrib area at http://cvs.moodle.org/contrib/plugins/mod/ to make sure that your name is not already used by an other module.
 Registering the plugin name @ http://moodle.org/plugins will secure it for you.